neosubhamoy/neodlp/README.md

 2. Git clone the forked repo in your local machine.
 3. Install Node.js dependencies: `npm install`
 4. Run development / build process
-> ⚠️ Make sure to run the build command once before running the dev command for the first time to avoid build time errors
+> ⚠️ **IMPORTANT:** Make sure to run the build command once before running the dev command for the first time to avoid compile time errors
 ```code
 # for windows and linux users
 npm run tauri dev      # for development